edah-hub/Neighbourhood/README.md

 -  Users can Find Contact Information for the health department and Police authorities near my neighborhood.

+-  Users can Change their neighborhood when I decide to move out.

+-  Users can Only view details of a single neighborhood.

 ## Technologies Used
 - python-3.9
 - Django